buildingSMART/IFC4.3.x-development/docs/schemas/resource/IfcGeometryResource/Entities/IfcOffsetCurveByDistances.md

 # IfcOffsetCurveByDistances

 An _IfcOffsetCurveByDistances_ is a curve defined by a list of offsets along its _BasisCurve_.
-If only one offset is provided, it indicates a constant offset along the extents of the basis curve.
+If only one offset is provided, it indicates a constant offset along the extents of the basis curve.<!-- end of definition -->

 Figure 1 illustrates eight instances of _IfcOffsetCurveByDistances_ (in green) defined relative to an _IfcGradientCurve_ (in blue).

 ![spatial structure](../../../../figures/ifcoffsetcurvebydistances.png)

-Figure 1 &mdash; Offset curve by distances
+Figure 1 — Offset curve by distances

 ![spatial structure](../../../../figures/ifcoffsetcurvebydistances2.png)

-Figure 2 &mdash; Usage of OffsetValues
+Figure 2 — Usage of OffsetValues

 ## Attributes